Akon Net Worth: $85 Million (approx.)

-Whether Akon was in jail or not, he approached the music industry in 2003 feeling determined to make his presence known.
-He first gained the attention of Devyne Stephens, a man who had been involved in the creation of artists like Usher.
+Akon came to the music industry in 2003 determined to make his presence known.
+Akon first gained the attention of Devyne Stephens, a man who had been involved in the creation of artists like Usher.

-Eventually, Akon was signed to Stephens’ label and recorded a number of tracks.
-These tracks were in turn brought to the attention of producer “Knobody,” who encouraged Akon to produce a debut album and assisted him in the process.
+Eventually, Akon signed to Stephens’ label and recorded a number of tracks.
+These tracks were brought to the attention of producer “Knobody,” who encouraged Akon to produce a debut album and assisted him in the process.

 Akon released his debut album, “Trouble,” in 2004.
-It swiftly reached the number 8 spot in the Billboard Top 200 and became a launching pad for Akon’s career.
+This album reached the number 8 spot in the Billboard Top 200 and became a launching pad for Akon’s career.
 “Locked Up” and “Lonely” were two especially successful and popular tracks from this album.

-His second album, Konvicted (2006), received three Grammy Award nominations for Best Contemporary R&B Album, and for Best Rap/Sung Collaboration for “Smack That” (featuring Eminem) and “I Wanna Love You” (featuring Snoop Dogg).
+Akon second album, Konvicted (2006), received 3 Grammy Award nominations for Best Contemporary R&B Album, and for Best Rap/Sung Collaboration for “Smack That” (featuring Eminem) and “I Wanna Love You” (featuring Snoop Dogg).
 Both singles became Billboard Hot 100 top ten hits, followed up by “Don’t Matter” and “Sorry, Blame It on Me”.
 His third studio album Freedom (2008) was led by the single “Right Now (Na Na Na)”.

 Akon often provides vocals as a featured artist and is currently credited with over 300 guest appearances and more than 35 Billboard Hot 100 songs, resulting in five Grammy Award nominations.
 He is the first solo artist to hold both the number one and two spots simultaneously on the Billboard Hot 100 charts twice.

 Akon has had four songs certified as 3× platinum, three songs certified as 2× platinum, more than ten songs certified as 1× platinum and more than ten songs certified as gold by the RIAA.
 He was listed by Guinness World Records as the number-one selling artist for master ringtones in the world.

 Akon has collaborated with a number of other artists in the last few years – most notably with Jeezy in his album “Let’s Get It: Thug Motivation 101.”